 Safe-T Lets You Be Responsible About What You Put in the Cloud

 With Safe-T, you can tag your most sensitive files in order to ensure that they never get uploaded to the cloud under any circumstances.
-Our secure data exchange technology intercepts every medium of exchange between your private cloud and the public cloud outside.
+Our Software Defined SDA technology intercepts every medium of exchange between your private cloud and the public cloud outside.
 It lets innocuous files through easily, but can detect and block file exchanges that involve sensitive information.
 This prevents sensitive files from leaking, both through automatic cloud bursting processes, or from employee negligence.
 For more information, check out this guide to secure data exchange through cloud platforms.